SivaTSS/flight_graph_agent/README.md

 # Flight Graph Insights: A Divide-and-Conquer Strategy

 This project demonstrates an end-to-end workflow for analyzing flight data as a graph using a combination of ArangoDB, NetworkX, LangChain, and LangGraph.
 In addition, the notebook integrates an interactive user interface using Gradio, allowing users to input natural language queries and receive both textual answers and visualizations.
+A CUDA-enabled version of the notebook is also available, which has been successfully run in a collaborative setting and leverages GPU acceleration for enhanced performance.

 ![Flight Graph](images/intro_flights.png)